athertahir/python-machine-learning-by-example/Lab Guides/Chapter06/Lab_5.md

        class_names=['0', '1'])
 ```

-Running this will generate a file called `tree.dot`{.literal}, which can
+Running this will generate a file called `tree.dot`, which can
 be converted to a PNG image file using **Graphviz** (introduction and
 installation instructions can be found
 at [http://www.graphviz.org)](http://www.graphviz.org/)) by running the